yucedagonurcan/life2scenario_core/README.md

 where:
 - \(I_{\text{gt}}\) is 1 if the count from the ground truth matches the expected count, and 0 otherwise.
 - \(I_{\text{pred}}\) is 1 if the count from the prediction matches the expected count, and 0 otherwise.

+# Data Processing
+1. `preprocess.py`: Responsible for preprocessing XML data.
+It removes specified XML elements (`GlobalAction`, `Story`, `StopTrigger`) from the input data.
+Additionally, it cleans up the XML string formatting by removing extra spaces before self-closing tags and prepends an XML declaration to the output.
+2. `postprocess.py`: Responsible for post-processes XML data by integrating elements from an input XML into a predicted XML structure.
+It specifically extracts and removes `GlobalAction`, `Story`, and `StopTrigger` elements from the input data's specified parent tags and reinserts them into the predicted XML structure at designated locations.
+After reinserting the elements, it cleans the XML string by removing unnecessary spaces before self-closing tags and adds an XML declaration at the beginning.
 # Fine-tuning the Model
 The `bigcode/starcoderbase-1b` model is fine-tuned on the `Life2Scenario-minimal` dataset with the `transformers` library.